vannesschancc/CodingQuestion/ProblemSummary.md

     - Use len from 1 to len(string) as outerloop
     - Use (i = 0; i < len(string) && i < i + len; i++)
     -
-- Dragger/Markget Technique
+- Dragger/Marker Technique
     -  "Drag" method, one move, the other one does not, or both move,
     - normally the slow one is used as `Marker` for comparison and etc
-    - If the fast one (read) is good for some condicion, the slow and fast are aligned, (slow = fast) or the slow one is increment
+    - If the fast one (read) is good for some condicion, the slow and fast are aligned, (slow = fast) or the slow one is increment depending a certain conditions

 - Update first or modify first?
 ```java